craigbridges/Nettle/README.md

 # Selection

-If statements are supported on any pointer that is either of type bool or can be resolved as true or false.
+If statements are supported with any pointer that is either of type bool or can be resolved as true or false.
 The syntax for an if statement is as follows:

 ```
 {{if Active}}